-If you attended our Paramedic Program and are requesting a transcript, please contact, Sandra Agentowicz, Clerical Assistant - Occupational Therapy Assistant & Surgical Technology Programs, at (570) 955-1463 or agentowiczs@lackawanna.edu.
+If you attended our Paramedic Program and are requesting a transcript, please contact, Sandra Agentowicz, Administrative Assistant, Division of Health Sciences, at (570) 955-1463 or agentowiczs@lackawanna.edu.

 NOTE: Transcript requests will not be processed if a financial and/or administrative hold is on record.